js302/Posture-Detection/README.md

 - Try changing the camera ID in the code (usually 0 for built-in cameras)
 - Make sure you granted camera permissions

+**Auto-lock acting weird?**

+- Make sure you're the only person the camera can see (it might detect others walking by)
+- Try adjusting the detection sensitivity in settings
+- Check that Windows allows the app to lock the computer (some corporate policies block this)
+- If it's not waking your screen when you return, check your display power settings

 **Poor performance?**

 - Close other heavy applications